l7mp/learning-go/99-labs/04-immutability/README.md

    func (db *kvstore) Clear() ([]api.Transfer, error) { ... }
    ```

    Luckily, we have already written the difficult part (the algorithm) during the previous lab.
-Here, we will need to list the account database again from the key-value store, convert it into a `make(map[string]int)`, and then reuse the same algorithm as in the previous lab to obtain the list of transfers.
+Here, we will need to list the account database again from the key-value store, convert it into a `make(map[string]int)`, and then reuse the same algorithm as in the previous lab to obtain the list of transfers that clears the debts.

    > :bulb: Tip
    >
-   > Since we seem to be reusing the same algorithm from the previous lab to perform the "clearing", we can even refactor that functionality out into a separate package (say, `splitdim/pkg/clear`) and call that lib every time we want to obtain the transfer list.
+   > Since we seem to be reusing the same algorithm from the previous lab to calculate the "clearing" solution, we can even refactor that functionality out into a separate package (say, `splitdim/pkg/clear`) and call that lib every time we want to obtain the transfer list.
 The signature of the function could be, say:
    > ```go
    > // Clear clears the debts for the accounts given as argument.
 Meanwhile, it updates "accounts", so always pass a copy to this function.
    > func Clear(accounts map[string]int) ([]api.Transfer, error) { ... }